Table Tennis Serving: A Complete Guide

 One of the most commonly broken rules in table tennis today is hiding one’s serves.
 While some people do it purposely, most do it by accident.

 During the 1980s and 1990s, players began to completely block the opponent’s view of the ball when serving.
-This meant that the opponent could not see the ball being struck, making it very difficult for the receiver to judge the ball’s type and amount of spin.
+This meant that the opponent could not see the ball being struck, making it very difficult for them to judge the ball’s type and amount of spin.
 And accordingly, play a good return.

 Ball Placement When Serving

 During a ping pong serve, you can hit the ball from anywhere on your side of the table to anywhere on the opposing side of the table.
 It’s only during a game of doubles that you have serving restrictions (right side to right side).
-The middle white line down the center of the table is an aid to help you determine the legality of serves in doubles.
+The white line down the center of the table is an aid to help you determine the legality of serves when playing doubles.

 Examples of Illegal Serves